 - Michael Jordan v.
 Dominick's.
 Represented intervenors Nike and Gatorade in August 2015 trial in District Court in Chicago involving basketball legend Michael Jordan's damages claims resulting from the defendant's publishing of an advertisement in Sports Illustrated that included Jordan's name and Chicago Bulls jersey number.
 Jordan sought damages, pointing to the value of his endorsement deals with sponsors like Nike, Gatorade, and Hanes.
 Nike and Gatorade intervened to protect the confidentiality of key details of the endorsement contracts, which have been described as some of "the most competitively valuable documents in the industry."
 Persuaded the Court to reject defendants' efforts to publicly disclose confidential details of the endorsement contracts.

 - Mahaffey & Associates v.
 Angus Petroleum.
 Represent Angus Petroleum in dispute with former counsel.
 Claimant was seeking in excess of $11 million in damages.
-First-chaired a two-phase, nine-day JAMS arbitration final hearing before Arbitrator Richard Chernick that resulted in a Final Award denying all of Claimant's claims in their entirety, awarding nothing, and declaring Angus to be the prevailing party.
-Parties are awaiting final decision as to the appropriate amount of fees and costs to be awarded to Angus as prevailing party.
+First-chaired nine-day JAMS arbitration final hearing before Arbitrator Richard Chernick that resulted in a Final Award denying all of Claimant's claims in their entirety, awarding nothing, and declaring Angus to be the prevailing party.
+Awarded over $5.3 million in prevailing party attorneys' fees.
+The award of all fees was upheld and the Petition to Vacate Award was denied in O.C.
+Superior Court action before the Honorable Nathan Scott.

 - Morgan Joseph Triartison LLC v.
 Netlist, Inc. et al. Represent defendant in New York Supreme Court defending allegations of breach brought by former investment banker to the company.
 The Court granted Netlist's motion to dismiss in its entirety without leave to amend.

 - United States of America ex rel.
 Mark McGrath v.
 Microsemi.
-Represent Microsemi in $1.6 billion qui tam action in District Court in Arizona.
+Represented Microsemi in $1.6 billion qui tam action filed in District Court in Arizona.
 Court granted Microsemi's motion to dismiss.
-Relator appealed and oral argument before the 9th Circuit Court of Appeal is now set for April 2017.
+Relator appealed to the 9th Circuit Court of Appeal, which heard oral argument and affirmed.
+Petition for certiorari was denied by the U.S. Supreme Court.

 - Oakley, Inc. v.
 Nike, Inc., Rory McIlroy.
 Part of defense team that won summary judgment on behalf of Nike in lawsuit filed by Oakley against golfer Rory McIlroy and Nike following Mr. McIlroy's decision to sign an endorsement contract with Nike, ending his relationship with Oakley.
 The decision was handed down by the Honorable James V. Selna in the Central District of California.